-As the cold weather blows in and the temperatures start to drop in Charlotte, North Carolina, it’s important to have a functional heating system to keep you warm.
+As the cold weather blows in and the temperatures start to drop in Charlotte, NC, it’s important to have a functional heating system to keep you warm.
 When you’re experiencing a heating problem, you may notice some telltale signs, like bad odors, cold air or thermostat issues.

 Any odor coming from your furnace isn’t a good sign.
 Unpleasant odors like mildew, rotten eggs or the smell of gas can indicate a serious problem.